aditidagar/Websona/deliverable-1/planning.md

 As is the case with every group assignment, teammates are bound to disagree and conflicts will arise.
 Non-responsiveness is a major downfall to many group projects, especially when deadlines are nearing, with each individual having their own responsibilities it is vital that the entire group stays on track and has their user stories completed on time.
 Our focus is to finish the task at hand, if an individual was to be unresponsive, the remaining members would equally split the load, and he/she will be dealt with at a later time for their actions.

 Since we are a large group, it will be nearly impossible for any decision based on tech stack or implementation to be unanimous.
-We have already discussed that certain members may feel less comfortable with the languages/frameworks we choose to use for this project, however, we have decided to split the implementation in a manner such that either each individual has had experience with the language, or is doing something similar enough to a point where the learning curve wont be too steep.
+We have already discussed that certain members may feel less comfortable with the languages/frameworks we choose to use for this project, however, we have decided to split the implementation in a manner such that either each individual has had experience with the language, or is doing something similar enough to a point where the learning curve won't be too steep.

 Along with this, we will move forward with every decision on a majority basis i.e. 4 out of 6 members will have to agree on every decision we make.
 As per any other major conflicts, since we have worked with each other in the past, and trust one-another with any sort of task, we eliminate the possibility of ignoring each other's concerns and requests.
 This underlying team chemistry will be vital for us to meet our deadlines and design the application Websona as envisioned by our partners.